 Psoriasis can affect fingernails and toenails.
 Psoriasis symptoms include pitting, abnormal nail growth and discoloration.
 Nails with psoriasis symptoms may become loose and separate from the nail bed (onycholysis).
 Severe nail psoriasis may cause the nail to crumble.

-Nail psoriasis treatments aren’t always effective.
 Talk with your doctor about steps you can take to improve the appearance of your nails.
-He or she may prescribe a prescription cream or ointment or administer medicine by injection, so that it gets through the nail.
+Your doctor may prescribe a cream or ointment or inject medicine, so that it gets through the nail.

 Also, consider taking these steps at home to help make your nails stronger: